The Dragon's Maw

 The locals, refered to as Maribians, do not have any official marriage capacity.
 Couples may stay together for extended periods, but each citizen lives in their own dwelling.
 Children are immidiatly sent to the capitol city to be raised in the temple there.
 Because of this there are no traditional family groups.

 Gender although not directly discriminated against, Ma’rib Dam is far from equal roles, but none the less not completely prohibitive towards a woman doing a more typical male role.

 The dead are not buried.
-They are also sent to the capitol where they are raised by necromancers and put to work in the mines or a contruction crew building new structures or adding to what is known as the “Great Barrier”, a wall protecting the capitol that is a hundred feet high and nearly fifty miles long.
+They are also sent to the capital where they are raised by necromancers and put to work in the mines, on a contruction crew building new structures, working the fields tending crops, tending to the vast amount of livestock, or adding to what is known as the “Great Barrier”, a wall protecting the capital that is a hundred feet high and nearly fifty miles long.
 It has been under construction for almost a thousand years and each new leader is tasked with building it higher.
-A the strength of a leaders reign is determined by how much he adds to the wall.
-Each leader traditionally changes the coloring or design of his reign’s blocks to better accent his contribution.
+The strength of a leader’s reign is traditionally determined by how much he adds to the wall.
+Each leader changes the coloring or design of his reign’s blocks to better seperate his contribution from those before him.